-A key part of Housing Association’s agreement with the Government is that, because we will get full compensation for each home we sell, they will replace every home sold with another affordable home and continue boosting the nation’s housing supply.
-Last year, Housing Associations delivered 40% of all new homes in the country.
+A key part of housing associations’ agreement with the Government is that, because they will get full compensation for each home they sell, they will replace every home sold with another affordable home and continue boosting the nation’s housing supply.
+Last year, housing associations delivered 40% of all new homes in the country.

 Will the replacement homes be the same kind as those sold?

-If I currently have a shared ownership home, can I purchase my home with a VRTB discount?
+If I currently have shared ownership, can I purchase my house?

-If you are a shared owner you are not eligible for Voluntary Right to Buy, but you can talk to us about buying further shares in your home.
-Find out more about staircasing on our Hyde New Homes website.
+If you are a shared owner you are not eligible for Voluntary Right to Buy, but you can talk to us about buying a further share of your home.

 If you are a Hyde tenant you can register your interest in the new scheme by completing our online form.
 We will then provide you with updates on how you can purchase your home through the new scheme as and when Government policy becomes law.